Natural Shell Blisters and Blister Pearls: What’s the Difference?

 Natural Blister Pearls

 Natural blister pearls may potentially be found on the shells of any mollusk, but the majority of saltwater natural blister pearls and natural shell blisters form within the mollusks of the Pteriidae family.
 This is shown by the number of such pearls and shell blisters that pass through GIA’s laboratories on an annual basis.
-The largest tend to form specifically within Pinctada maxima shells of over two centimeters in length, and most are of a semi-baroque to baroque form.
+The largest of these semi-baroque to baroque features may measure over two centimeters in length and tend to form specifically within Pinctada maxima mollusks.

 Typically, the structures of natural blister pearls, as revealed by RTX analysis, differ from those associated with natural cyst pearls overgrown with additional layers of material.
 Examples of natural blister pearl structures from a number of different mollusks have already been recorded in the literature (Nilpetploy et al., 2018b; Ho, 2018).
 Most such samples in this study exhibited straightforward natural internal growth structures.
 Four examples with a variety of natural structures are shown in greater detail in figures 9–12.
 A blister pearl (B-7) shows a dark organic-rich nucleus surrounded by concentric growth arcs via RTX analysis (figure 9C).
 Also note the rippled nacreous layers around the pearl (figure 9, A and B) that secure it to the host shell.
 Sample B-1 (figure 10) is a pearl with a near-drop shaped outline that is attached to a shell.
 The RTX results revealed concentric growth arcs that are difficult to resolve since they overlap with dark parasitic channel structures beneath the pearl within the shell itself (figure 10, B and C).
 Sample B-11 (figure 11) clearly illustrates where multiple pearls have joined together to form an aggregate pearl on the shell’s surface.
 The boundaries between each individual pearl segment may be seen as dark folds cutting across the pearl (figure 11B, yellow arrows).
 Such aggregate examples often reveal natural internal structures within each segment (figures 11, C-F).
 Clear concentric growth arcs are shown in the segment analyzed in figure 11C.
 The final sample (B-2) shows organic-rich or void-like features more in keeping with natural shell blisters (figure 12).
 However, the general external form (height/depth, shape, outline) are more in keeping with those expected for natural blister pearls based on the authors’ experience.